How To Run A 2 Hour Half Marathon Pace

 It can also help to reduce your risk of injury.

-6. Dynamic warmups and stretching
+6. Dynamic Warmups and Stretching

 Dynamic warmups and stretching are super important for runners and are often overlooked.
 I recommend doing a few minutes of dynamic warmups before you start your runs.
-High knees, leg swings, butt kicks, etc. gets your muscles warmed up and ready to run.
+High knees, leg swings, butt kicks, etc. get your muscles warmed up and ready to run.

 Stretching your muscles for a few minutes directly after finishing your runs can also help to stretch out your muscles and decrease your risk of injury.
 It also helps to alleviate muscles being sore the next day.